How to best apply the human resources matrix

 A human resources matrix is beneficial for organizations with employees reporting through more than one channel or to more than one leader.
 It’s called a matrix because it is laid out in a grid or matrix pattern.

 For example, an ad agency that employs writers, designers, and developers likely has team members working on a handful of different projects at the same time.
-In this instance, an organizational matrix shows at first glance who has ownership over what projects and which stakeholders are involved.
+In this instance, an organizational matrix shows at first glance who has ownership over who and which stakeholders are involved.

 Take a look at this HR matrix example:

-Human resources matrix template (Click on image to modify online)
+Company org chart example template (click on image to modify online)

 Notice how team members are organized under their functional leaders but may be assigned additional work by the manager of a specific project.
-Under the fluid and flexible style of a matrix, resources are allocated where needed and changes can be made when priorities shift.
+Under the fluid and flexible style of a matrix, the organization can allocate resources where it needs them and make changes when priorities shift.

 When you should use an HR matrix